 True arts advocacy does not always come in the form of a knight in shining armor, and true arts leadership does not come with the power to move money.
 Every artist has the power within to become a transformative leader.
 The best arts advocacy lies in the power of the artist to transform people, businesses and whole communities.

 Jessyca Holland – Executive Director

-Jessyca has worked as an arts administrator for over twelve years in Atlanta.
+Jessyca has worked as an arts administrator for nearly thirteen years in Atlanta.
 Before joining the world of nonprofit arts administration, Jessyca was an independent actor performing in Greater Atlanta.
 Jessyca is the co-founder of C4 Atlanta (2010).
 Jessyca participated in the Bank of America Neighborhood Excellence Initiative 2007 Leadership Program, the 2011 Arts Leaders of Metro Atlanta, a 2011 Judith O’Conner Scholar, BoardSource, named Alumni of the Year by the University of West Georgia Theatre Company in 2013 and received an Achievement Award from her Alma mater, April 2014.
-She has been on arts panels for Georgia Forward, Gather Atlanta, and the Association of Performing Arts Service Organizations.
+Currently, Jessyca is a collaborator for a national initiative, Artists Thrive.
+She has been on arts panels for Georgia Forward, Gather Atlanta, and the Association of Performing Arts Service Organizations, and many more.
 Jessyca earned her B.A. in Theatre in 2000 from the University of West Georgia, and Masters of Library Media in 2009 from Georgia State University.
 Jessyca is the mother of two beautiful daughters and is married to the most amazing man in the world.